Skiing With Toddlers and Younger Children

 - DON’T FORGET SAFETY

 Helmets are a legal requirement.
 They are best bought from a shop where you have tried them on (and the child can take them off themselves), with rented helmets you can’t guarantee safety.
-Buy good quality double lens ski goggles that wont fog up, effecting their vision.
+Buy good quality double lens ski goggles that wont fog up, affecting their vision.